-ONE Order is an industry-led initiative aiming to simplify the airline reservation, delivery and accounting systems by gradually phasing out the current booking (PNRs) and ticketing records (e-tickets and electronic miscellaneous documents, or EMDs).
-ONE Order combines those multiple records into a single retail and customer-focused Order.
+ONE Order is an industry-led initiative intended to simplify the airline reservation, delivery, and accounting systems by gradually phasing out the current booking (PNRs) and ticketing records (e-tickets and electronic miscellaneous documents, or EMDs).

-Expanded partnerships: ONE Order will enable network airlines and ticketless carriers to interact and provide combined services to customers.
-Through an agile creation and fulfilment of any product, airlines will be able to connect with wider industries enabling greater interoperability.
+- Expended partnerships: ONE Order enables network and ticketless carriers to interact and provide combined services to customers through an agile creation and fulfilment of any products, and the ability to connect wider industries for greater interoperability.

 Who will benefit and how?

-Travel Sellers - Efficiency: Travel agents will be able to better service their customers, simplify their accounting and follow an identical process to book flights and products from all airlines, regardless of them being ticketless or not.
+- Travel Sellers > Efficiency: Travel Sellers will be able to follow an identical process to book flights and products from all airlines, regardless of the airline’s business model or technology capability.

-Customers - Simplicity: Travelers no longer will need to juggle between different reference numbers and documents when checking-in or making changes to their itinerary.
-With a single reference number, they will be easily recognized by all service providers.
+- Customers > Simplicity: Travelers will no longer need to juggle between different reference numbers and documents when checking-in or making changes to their itinerary.

 - Introducing One Order (Youtube) (Oct 2015) Industry experts discuss whether the airline industry is prepared to embrace One Order.